Eldorado Resorts Falling Today on Above-Average Volume (ERI) | Comtex SmarTrend

 Eldorado Resorts Falling Today on Above-Average Volume (ERI)

-Eldorado Resorts shares are trading on heavy volume today, having fallen 22.7% to $19.15.
-Approximately 3.5 million shares have changed hands today vs. average 30-day volume of 2.8 million shares.
-Unusually high volume can signify a potential turning point or validate a breakout.
+Eldorado Resorts's stock is down 33.2% to $6.75 on heavy trading volume.
+Today's volume of 4.3 million shares tops the average 30-day volume of 3.8 million shares.
+Spikes in volume can validate a breakout or signify a potential turning point.

 SmarTrend is tracking the current trend status for Eldorado Resorts and will alert subscribers who have ERI in their portfolio or watchlist when shares have changed trend direction.